-UAH will provide the AWG version of the CI proxy tracking algorithm running on GOES to be included for real-time demonstration in the Spring Experiment within AWIPS/AWIPS-II and N-AWIPS systems.
-0-1 hour yes/no nowcasts of CI over tracked cloud objects will be provided from the AWG CI proxy this year.
-The AWG CI will run along side the UWCI product and be interrogated by satellite data experts at the SPC for feedback and improvement.
+In collaboration with University of Alabama at Huntsville, SPoRT will provide access to the proxy AWG CI (SATCAST) algorithm running on GOES to be included for real-time demonstration in the Spring Experiment within AWIPS-II and N-AWIPS systems.
+0-1 hour nowcasts of CI for tracked cloud objects will be provided from this AWG CI proxy this year.